aosabook/500lines/dagoba/chapter.md

 [list of params]

-This actually seems kind fo painful to parametrize fully.
+This actually seems kind of painful to parametrize fully.
 Let's take a step back and try a different tack instead.
 What if we make some helper functions that allow us to treat any single function this way? [downsides] [sequence of ops -- transformers]

 So ultimately we can take any component (verb) and n-ize it (adverb) and any sequence of verbs (out-out-in) and 'all' them (or any other adverb, even n-ize)